 - Prostate cancer at age 55 or younger or metastatic prostate cancer

 - Eastern European Jewish ancestry and breast, ovarian, or pancreatic cancer at any age

 Or more than one family member on the same side of the family with any of the following cancers:

 What happens during genetic counseling for cancer risk?

-- Genetic information of cancer predisposition will be shared
+- Genetic information of cancer predisposition is shared

-- Options for cancer screening and risk reduction will be discussed
+- Options for cancer screening and risk reduction is discussed

-- Recommendation for genetic testing will be done, if applicable
+- Recommendation for genetic testing is made, if applicable

-Genetic counselor services are an out-of-pocket expense for the individual, but genetic testing is generally covered by the individual’s insurance.
-Additionally, all individuals are eligible for patient assistant programs courtesy of the laboratory used for testing.
+Genetic counselor services are an out-of-pocket expense for patients, but insurance may cover genetic testing.
+Additionally, all patients are eligible for patient assistance programs courtesy of the laboratory used for testing.